ash-project/ash/documentation/tutorials/get-started.md

 ## Working with relationships

 There are a wide array of options when managing relationships, and we won't cover all of them here.
-See the guide on {{link:ash:guide:Managing Relationships}} for a full explanation.
+See the guide on [Managing Relationships](/documentation/topics/managing-relationships.md) for a full explanation.

 In this example we'll demonstrate the use of action arguments, the method by which you can accept additional input to an action.